onurdilsiz/hardhat-nft/README.md

 - Pros: The data is on chain
 - Cons: muck more expensive

-If price of ETH is higher than a certain amount happy reverse ->frown
+If price of ETH is higher than a certain amount_> happy / reverse ->frown